SA Adventure 4x4 Tour, Terms and Conditions:

 What is not included

-All Fuel and oil for your vehicle, Border fees, 3rd party insurances, fishing rod hire, personal visas, international flights, visas, departure taxes, airport taxes, sleeping bags, personal and medical insurance, personal expenses, alcoholic drinks, gratuities, portages, optional excursions, restaurant meals except where specified on non-camping trips, unscheduled game park visits.
+All Fuel and oil for your vehicle, Border fees, 3rd party insurances, fishing rod hire, personal visas, international flights, visas, departure taxes, airport taxes, sleeping bags, personal and medical insurance, personal expenses, drinks, gratuities, portages, optional excursions, restaurant meals except where specified on non-camping trips, unscheduled game park visits.
 Your lunch meals.

 Anyone with special dietary requirements is requested to advise us in writing at least one week prior to departure.
 Every effort will be made to supply the required diet, given that some of the areas travelled through are quite remote and supplies are sometimes scarce.